 The importance of resource-related requirements is increasing again with the trends of virtualization, cloud computing, and service-oriented architectures.
-When we depart from the "server(s) per application" model, it becomes difficult to specify requirements as resource utilization, as each application will add only incrementally to resource utilization.
+When we depart from the "server(s) per application" model, it becomes difficult to specify requirements such as resource utilization, as each application will add only incrementally to resource utilization.
 There are attempts to introduce such metrics.
-For example, the 'CPU usage in MHz' or 'usagemhz' metric used in the VMware world, or the 'Megacycles' metric sometimes used by Microsoft14.
+For example, the 'CPU usage in MHz' or 'usagemhz' metric used in the VMware world, or the 'Megacycles' metric sometimes used by Microsoft (for example, see [Microsoft11]).
 Another related metric sometimes (but rarely) used is efficiency when it is defined as throughput divided by resources (however, the term is often used differently).